 Endaf Buckley, N6UTC presented a program on working WAS via Roving Satellite.

 For more details Click here.

-The 74th International DX Convention is being held in Visalia, CA. This event is well attended by OCARC members who are interested in DXing.
+The 74th International DX Convention was held in Visalia, CA. This event is well attended by OCARC members who are interested in DXing.

 For more details Click here.